iMouth/iMouth/README.md

 I am a senior CS Student at the University of Arizona.
 I am a self taught Full Stack Developer.

-- 🔥 Looking for new opportunities
+- 🔥 Looking for new opportunities in Software Engineering

 - 👨‍💻 My projects are available right here on Github.
 Check them out below!